Around Rubin's "Theories of linear order": Binarity and binarity-like conditions

 Now, we have a cover $\{[\sigma_r]\mid r\in [\psi]\subseteq S_2(T)\}$ of the closed subset $[\psi]$ of $S_2(T)$.
 By compactness, there is a finite subcover.
 Clearly, the disjunction of all the formulae $\sigma_r$ from the subcover is $T^*$-equivalent to $\psi(x,y)$.
 Since each $\sigma_r(x,y)$ is $T^*$-equivalent to an $L_u$-formula, so is $\psi(x,y)$.
 Hence, any consistent $L$-formula $\psi(x,y)$ implying $x<y$ is $T^*$-equivalent to an $L_u$-formula.

 An arbitrary consistent binary $L$-formula $\psi(x,y)$ is equivalent to $(\psi(x,y)\land x<y)\lor \psi(x,x)\lor (\psi(x,y)\land y<x)$.
-The first and the third disjunct are $T^*$-equivalent to an $L_u$-formula by the previous considerations, and the second disjunct is a unary $L$-formula, hence $L_u$ contains a name for its solution set.
+The first and the third disjunct are $T^*$-equivalent to $L_u$-formulae by the previous considerations, and the second disjunct is a unary $L$-formula, hence $L_u$ contains a name for its solution set.
 This completes the proof of the theorem. \end{proof}

 Before continuing, we note the following naturally imposed question: